 It may be “the most wonderful time of the year,” full of joy and excitement as we gather with friends and family.
 However, it can also be one of the most stressful times of the year, especially for overworked employees.

-From juggling demanding work deadlines to experiencing immense financial stress from holiday shopping, emotions can run high around the holidays, impacting your employees’ mental health.
+From juggling demanding work deadlines to experiencing financial stress from holiday shopping, emotions can run high around the holidays, impacting mental health.
 In fact, nearly 90% of U.S. working adults currently stress the most over the holidays, according to the American Psychological Association.

 And to make matters worse, seasonal depression can add another layer of distress to employees as the days get shorter.

-But you don’t have to let the holiday blues impact your workers or your organization.
-Read on to learn how you can help your employees manage heavy feelings over the holidays while also improving your office morale.
+But you don’t have to let the holiday blues consume your organization.
+Learn how you can help your employees manage heavy feelings over the holidays while also improving morale.

 What Causes Holiday Stress and ‘SAD’?

-While the causes of holiday stress are often apparent—increased workloads, family gathering obligations, financial strain from holiday shopping, etc.—the holiday blues aren’t always as noticeable.
-The latter often manifests in feelings of sadness or isolation and can be caused by elevated stress, loneliness, or in some cases, seasonal affective disorder.
+While the causes of holiday stress are often apparent—increased workloads, family gathering obligations, financial strain from holiday shopping, etc.—signs of the holiday blues aren’t always noticeable.
+It often manifests in feelings of sadness or isolation and can be caused by elevated stress, loneliness, or in some cases, seasonal affective disorder.

 The Ins and Outs of SAD

 Seasonal affective disorder (SAD), also known as seasonal depression, impacts most individuals during the fall and winter months, typically as sunlight gradually decreases.
-According to the APA, SAD can actually last for up to 40% of the calendar year, with about 5% of adults experiencing it annually.
+According to the APA, SAD can actually last for up to 40% of the calendar year in some areas of the world, with about 5% of adults experiencing it annually.

-On top of causing individuals to feel a little more blue around the holidays, SAD can also lead to additional health issues, including:
+On top of causing individuals to feel withdrawn around the holidays, SAD can also lead to additional health issues, including:

-The prevalence of SAD can also manifest in some individuals based on where they live, affecting up to 10% of the population in more northern areas that receive less light during the winter, per Mental Health America.
-Employees in these parts of the world may be even more susceptible to increased stress or fatigue than employees from other areas.
+The prevalence of SAD can manifest in some individuals based on where they live, affecting up to 10% of the population in northern areas that receive less light during the winter.
+Workforces in these parts of the world may be even more susceptible to increased stress or fatigue than those from other areas.

 Identifying Signs of Stress and SAD During the Holidays

-While stress and other mental health conditions can creep up on employees at any time of the year, employers have a responsibility to look out for increased anxiety towards the end of the year.
-The repercussions not only manifest in individual morale and work performance, but also in the success of teams and organizations as a whole.
+While stress and other mental health conditions can creep up on workforces at any time of the year, companies have a responsibility to look out for increased anxiety towards the end of the year.
+The repercussions not only surface in individual morale and work performance, but also in the success of teams and organizations as a whole.

-To help prevent stress levels from rising, here are a few signs to watch out for in employees:
+To help prevent stress levels from rising, here are a few signs to watch out for:

 Losing concentration